If your idea of fun means your feet at firmly on the ground, you'll be in your element here. Get down to Earth in Ontario.

 Cycle the Wine Trails of Niagara

-With over 60 wineries to tour, hiring a bike and cycling the back roads of Niagara on the Lake is simply the best way to sample Ontario’s award-winning wines.
-Pack a picnic or pop into one of the many fine restaurants along the along the scenic trails and the superb cycle path beside the Niagara Parkway – described by Sir Winston Churchill as “the prettiest Sunday afternoon drive in the world”.
+With over 75 wineries to tour, hiring a bike and cycling the charming back roads of the Niagara Region is simply the best way to sample Ontario’s award-winning wines.
+Pack a picnic or pop into one of the many fine restaurants along the along the scenic trails and the superb cycle path beside the Niagara Parkway – described by Sir Winston Churchill as 'the prettiest Sunday afternoon drive in the world'.

 Howl with the Wolves at Haliburton Wolf Centre